Essential coverage for a safe, productive workplace.

 The precise rules vary from state to state, but the general rule is that your business must take out workers’ compensation insurance for employees that pays out if they are injured at work.
-This ensures that should an employee be injured on the job, they will be covered.
+A workers’ compensation policy helps protect the employer while also paying the employee for certain expenses should they experience an injury on the job.
 In addition, retaining skilled and experienced employees is important for any type of business, so having the proper coverage in place helps your business in the long-term.

 What does workers’ compensation insurance cover?